No Roti Without Ram, Says Dalit Man Who Laid the First Stone for Ram Temple in 1989

 Kameshwar Chaupal

-The Supreme Court will deliver its verdict in the politically contentious Ayodhya land dispute case sometime in the next two weeks.
+New Delhi: The Supreme Court will deliver its verdict in the politically contentious Ayodhya land dispute case on Saturday.
 While all parties to the dispute have been eagerly awaiting the verdict, one man in particular is counting down to the day the Ram Temple is constructed.

 Kameshwar Chaupal, who belongs to a Dalit family, had laid the first stone for the temple’s construction on November 9, 1989, three years before the demolition of the Babri Masjid at the disputed site opened a tumultuous and violent chapter in India’s history.
 Now 63, Chaupal speaks to News18.com on what the verdict would mean for him and how the demand for a temple is justified at a time when unemployment and economy need attention.